crypta-network/wintray/README.md

 ### First run | -welcome

-This shows a balloon tip about using the tray and opens Freenet like -open.
+This shows a balloon tip about using the tray and opens Crypta like -open.
 This suppresses the slow start notification.

-### Open Freenet | -open
+### Open Crypta | -open

-Open Freenet's dashboard with a browser in privacy mode.
-If Freenet is not running it is started.
+Open Crypta's dashboard with a browser in privacy mode.
+If Crypta is not running it is started.
 The default browser preference is [seen here](Browsers/BrowserUtil.cs#L31), and a specific browser can be set instead in the preferences window.

-### Start Freenet | -start
+### Start Crypta | -start

-Start Freenet.
+Start Crypta.

-### Stop Freenet | -stop
+### Stop Crypta | -stop

-Stop Freenet.
+Stop Crypta.

 ### Open downloads directory | -downloads